 - Are you already making a good living doing what it is that you’re doing?
 Can you eventually make a good living doing this work?

-Reflect on all these elements and how they may relate to each other.
-The idea is to have all the overlapping sections in balance: in the very centre of your chart is the answer to your personal ikigai — that will be your key to a prosperous, joyful and long life.
+Think about all these elements and the connections they have to each other.
+The idea is to have all the intersecting parts in balance: right at the centre of your chart is the answer to your personal ikigai — that will be your key to a prosperous, joyful and long life.

 Pursue it with everything you have, as soon as possible.
 Finding your ikigai is a very enlightening process and is totally worth the time and effort it takes.